Reverse Aging Exercises – the Perfect Answer to Anti-Aging.

 So we all need to be asking ourselves: Can strength training reverse the aging process?

-We end up gaining weight as we get older (especially after 50), contract joint pain problems including arthritis, bone density issues along with osteoporosis become a problem and numerous other lifestyle diseases start to take hold.
+We end up gaining weight as we get older (especially after 50), contract joint pain problems including arthritis, bone density issues along with osteoporosis becomes a problem and numerous other lifestyle diseases start to take hold.

 You might also like to read this helpful article about how to improve your bone density with natural methods which I came across on the startsat60 blog – it’s well worth a look for all you baby boomers out there.